-Bridgestone Australia Ltd has previously undertaken extensive assessment and remediation works associated with contamination originating from their former site and bore owners have been advised not to use their bore water until further notice.
+Bridgestone Australia Ltd has previously undertaken extensive assessment and remediation works associated with the contamination and bore owners, in the immediate vicinity of the site, have been advised not to use their bore water until further notice.

 Technical reports on this investigation are available on the EPA's Public Register.
 For information on how you can view or obtain a copy, click here.